Appendix I - Part 2

 In 1861 William and Ann's son Henry Jones was still living with his parents.
 He died in 1871 in Rockhampton

-- John Ford Jones and Ann Sainsbury Young
+- John Ford Jones and Ann Sainsbury Young/Mary Eliza Young

 In 1871 John and Ann were living at Earthcotte Green, Alveston, where John was farming 119 acres with 4 labourers and 1 boy.
 By 1881 both his older brothers had died and he was back at Conygee Farm.
-John and Ann had four children, although their youngest Ernest is not listed:
+John and Ann had four surviving children, having lost two daughters, although their youngest Ernest is not listed:

 - Annie Beatrice Jones.
 Baptised 9 October 1870 at St Helens, Alveston.

 - Elizabeth Young Jones.
-Baptised 23 February 1873 at St Helens, Alverston
+Baptised 23 February 1873 at St Helens, Alveston

 - William John Jones.
 Baptised 6 September 1874 at St Helens, Alveston.